 - Tompkins County is in the Southern Tier region of NYS

-- Our region is approved for Phase I, Phase II, and Phase III reopening
+- Our region was approved for Phase IV reopening on Friday, June 26th

-- Business that intend to reopen must comply with all regulations before opening
+- Businesses that intend to reopen must comply with all regulations before opening

 MAKE SURE YOU…